 - You could have a leak and are taking on ground water, and the system is just simply unable to keep up.

-These are just a few of the issues that can constitute a septic emergency; Septic Medic understands how critical it is to be able to get an issue with a septic tank or system rectified as soon as possible.
-Please contact us immediately at 570-828-7444 so that we can service all of your emergency septic needs.
+Remember, there are many ways to prepare for septic system problems, These are just a few of the issues that can constitute a septic emergency; Septic Medic understands how critical it is to be able to get an issue with a septic tank or system rectified as soon as possible.

 Sometimes a clogged drain or pipe is not as simple as it may appear when it comes to homes utilizing a personal septic system.
 There could be a variety of issues causing backups, or a single issue that is difficult to pinpoint on your own; Septic Medic offers the care and expertise needed in order to help diagnose and fix any clogged drains that are impeding proper function of one’s system.

 If your home has more than one clogged toilet, bath, shower or sink you may have a clogged main sewer drain.
 This condition can cause a foul-smelling mess if plumbing fixtures upstream of the clog continue to be used and sewage begins to flow out of lower-lying drain openings inside your home.
 This is why we believe in prompt service, as we understand how difficult it can be to deal with the repercussions of a clogged drain pipe in your home.
 Septic Medic has years of experience in dealing with everything from troubleshooting drain issues, to the installation of every piece in a new septic sewer system.

 Septic Medic has years of experience in dealing with everything from troubleshooting drain issues, to the installation of every piece in a new septic sewer system.
 We would love to be able to help meet all of your service needs, and provide a tremendous customer service experience.